open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 [annotations](https://ucum.org/ucum.html#para-curly) with curly braces to give additional meaning *without* the leading default unit (`1`).
 For example, use `{packets}`, `{errors}`, `{faults}`, etc.

+### Instrument Types

+The semantic metric conventions specification is written to use the names of the synchronous instrument types, like `Counter` or `UpDownCounter`.
+However, compliant implementations MAY use the asynchronous equivalent instead, like `Asynchronous Counter` or `Asynchronous UpDownCounter`.
+Whether implementations choose the synchronous type or the asynchronous equivalent is considered to be an implementation detail.
+Both choices are compliant with this specification.